Travel

 Cultural Etiquette and Unwritten Rules in Italy

 When visiting Italy, understanding cultural etiquette can enhance your experience.
 In churches, a dress code of modest attire is expected, with shoulders and knees covered.
-Dining etiquette suggests that tipping isn't mandatory but appreciated. rounding up the bill or leaving small change is common.
+Dining etiquette suggests that tipping isn't mandatory but appreciated.
+Rounding up the bill or leaving small change is common.

 Greetings often involve a handshake or cheek kiss, and formal titles are used unless invited to use first names.
 Punctuality is generally relaxed, and being slightly late is acceptable in social settings.